Steam demo available

 Steam destination

-Wishlist the game on Steam.
+Play the demo on Steam.

 Planned Steam release: 31 Jul 2026.